chaoss/metrics/activity-metrics/code-reviews.md

 # Code Reviews

 ## 1. Description
-What is the number of code reviews?
+The number of code reviews

 ## 2. Use Cases